 The Directors intend to declare and pay quarterly dividends equal to all or substantially all of the net distributable income attributable to each Share Class.
 However, there is neither a guarantee that such dividends will be made nor that there will be a target level of dividend payout.
 Dividends will be declared on the last Business Day of each calendar quarter or on such date as may be determined by the Directors, or such other time or frequency as the Directors consider appropriate.
 The Directors will also have the discretion to determine if, and to what extent, dividends paid include realised capital gains and/or are paid out of capital.
-Dividends payable to shareholders will be re-invested by subscription for additional shares in the Sub-Fund unless shareholders.
+Dividends payable to shareholders will be re-invested by subscription for additional shares in the Sub-Fund unless shareholders specifically request that dividends be paid by telegraphic transfer at the expense of the shareholders.
 Dividends payable by transfer will be paid as promptly as practicable and in any event within four months of it being declared by the Directors.